Hayyim ben Joseph Vital: Study with Cordovero

-When Luria arrived in Safed, Rabbi Moses ben Jacob Cordovero had been the principal figure in the kabbalistic community for numerous years.
-"Cordovero was the teacher of what appears to have been a relatively loose knit circle of disciples.
-The most important were Elijah de Vidas, Abraham Galante, Moses Galante, Hayyim Vital, Abraham ben Eliezer ha-Levi Berukhim, Elazar ben Moshe Azikri, Samuel Gallico, and an important kabbalist who studied with Cordovero for a short while in the 1560s, Mordechai Dato."
+When Luria arrived in Safed, Moses ben Jacob Cordovero had been the principal figure in the kabbalistic community for numerous years.
+"Cordovero was the teacher of what appears to have been a relatively loose-knit circle of disciples.
+The most important were Eliyahu de Vidas, Abraham ben Mordecai Galante, Moses Galante, Hayyim Vital, Abraham ben Eliezer Halevi, Elazar ben Moshe Azikri, Samuel Gallico, and an important kabbalist who studied with Cordovero for a short while in the 1560s, Mordechai Dato."

-There's evidence to suggest that Isaac Luria also regarded Moses Cordovero as his teacher.
-Joseph Sambari (1640-1703), an Egyptian chronicler, testified that Cordovero was 'the Ari's teacher for a very short time.'
+Evidence suggests that Isaac Luria also regarded Moses Cordovero as his teacher.
+Joseph ben Isaac Sambari (1640-1703), an Egyptian chronicler, testified that Cordovero was "the Ari's teacher for a very short time."
 Luria probably arrived in early 1570, and Cordovero died on June 27 that year (the 23d day of Tammuz).
 Bereft of their most prominent authority and teacher, the kabbalists looked for new guidance, and Isaac Luria helped fill the vacuum left by Cordovero's passing.

 Student of Isaac Luria

 In 1570 Vital became a student of Isaac Luria, the foremost kabbalist of the day.
 In a study of Lurianic mysticism, Lawrence Fine writes:

-Vital provides us with the names of 38 individuals who according to him, made up Luria's discipleship...
-According to him, the fellowship was divided into four hierarchically ordered groups.
-The first and most important, was composed of 11 men, listed in this order: Hayyim Vital, Jonathan Sagis, Joseph Arzin, Isaac Kohen, Gedaliah ha-Levi, Samuel Uceda, Judah Mishan, Abraham Gavriel, Shabbatai Menashe, Joseph ibn Tabul, and Elijah Falko (or Falkon).

-It is largely accepted that within a year Hayyim Vital emerged as the leading student, so that when the Arizal died in 1572, at the age of 38, Vital succeeded him.
-Since the Arizal had left almost none of his teachings in writing, Vital began to write down everything he had learned from his master.
+It is broadly accepted that Hayyim Vital emerged as the leading student within a year, so when Luria died in 1572 at the age of 38, Vital succeeded him.
+Since Luria had left almost none of his teachings in writing, Vital began to write down everything he had learned from his master.